BhaskaraGB/Bulk-RNA-seq_data-preprocessing_Panicum-hallii/README.md

 3. **map-stat.sh**:
    - **Purpose**: Generates mapping statistics for the filtered and duplicate-marked BAM files.
-   - **Functionality**: Employs tools like SAMtools or Picard to produce comprehensive mapping statistics, helping to assess the quality and efficiency of the mapping process.
+   - **Functionality**: Functionality: Uses SAMtools to produce comprehensive mapping statistics.
+Specifically, samtools flagstat is used to generate statistics and save them to a specified directory.

 ### Workflow

 1. **Converting and Filtering Reads**:
    - The first step is to convert SAM files to BAM format.
-During this process, reads with a mapping quality less than 30 are filtered out, and the resulting BAM files are sorted.
+During this process, reads with a mapping quality less than 10 are filtered out, and the resulting BAM files are sorted.
 This ensures that only high-quality, properly sorted reads are retained for further analysis.

 2. **Marking Duplicates**:
    - The next step is to mark duplicate reads in the filtered and sorted BAM files.
 Duplicate reads, which can result from PCR amplification during library preparation, are identified and marked to minimize their impact on downstream analyses.